The Origins of Joaquin Phoenix and Rooney Mara's Relationship Are Beyond Relatable

 Celebrities get mixed signals just like the rest of us.

-Take Joaquin Phoenix and Rooney Mara, who live together and sparked engagement speculation last spring when Mara was spotted with a diamond ring on that finger.
-Though the pair has been linked since 2017, they have kept their romance largely to themselves save for the occasional joint red carpet appearance.
+Take Joaquin Phoenix and Rooney Mara, who live together and sparked engagement speculation in the spring when Mara was spotted with a diamond ring on that finger.
+Though the pair has been romantically linked since 2017, they have kept their romance largely to themselves save for the occasional joint red carpet appearance.

 However, in a newly published interview with Vanity Fair for the November issue, the Joker star briefly opened up about his romance with the two-time Oscar nominee and his former co-star.
 As fans may recall, the two stars worked together in the 2013 sci-fi romance, Her, and then reunited in the 2018 drama, Mary Magdalene.

-By the latter, they were already an item, having made their red carpet debut and confirmed to be living together.
+By the release of the latter, they were already an item, having made their red carpet debut and confirmed to be living together.

 About six years later, the actor is happy about his life—with Mara very much in it.

-"I've always had a hard time," he told Vanity Fair.
+"I've always had a hard time," he told Vanity Fair of his work as an actor.
 "And, I think only recently, as you get older or whatever, you're okay.
 You go, 'Maybe it is going to be a bad experience' or 'Maybe I'm not going to enjoy it.
 And maybe I won't have any of those connections, maybe I'll feel just hollow afterwards.'
 That's okay.
 Because I know that I have meaning in other parts of my life.
 And that's really what sustains me.
 I enjoy it.
 I love my life.
 I f!$king love my life."